Lybecker/azure-secure-networking-for-devs/exercises/instructions/5-firewall-and-routing.md

 ## Firewall rules

 1. Create firewall rule(s) to block all sites except GitHub.com
-2. Via the jumpbox verify the only site you can visit is GitHub.com.
+2. Via the jumpbox verify the all other sites than GitHub.com is denied.

 > If you configure network rules and application rules, then network rules are applied in priority order before application rules.
 The rules are terminating.
 So, if a match is found in a network rule, no other rules are processed.